Introduction

 Optional Class Features are detailed below under Optional Class Features.

-Spellcasting: The Druid’s spell list includes a lot of really fantastic options which are only available to the Druid (and a handful which are only available to Druids and Rangers).
+: The Druid’s spell list includes a lot of really fantastic options which are only available to the Druid (and a handful which are only available to Druids and Rangers).
 The Druid has many of the best area control effects, like Entangle and Spike Growth, and a lot of unique damage spells like Call Lightning.
-However, Druids don’t have the healing options of the Cleric, and lack many utility options available to Clerics and Wizards.
+However, Druids lack many utility options available to Clerics and Wizards, and their approach to problems like raising the dead is often different from other spellcasters.

-For help selecting spells, see my Druid Spell List Breakdown.
+For help selecting spells, see our Druid Spell List Breakdown.

 Druid Circle: Druid subclasses are briefly summarized below.
 See my Druid Subclasses Breakdown for help selecting your subclass.